Blackpink: Accolades and achievements

-Blackpink's accolades include fourteen Circle Chart Music Awards, seven Golden Disc Awards, eleven MAMA Awards, five Melon Music Awards, five MTV Video Music Awards, three People's Choice Awards, four Seoul Music Awards, a Billboard Music Award, a MTV Europe Music Award, and a Teen Choice Award.
+Blackpink's accolades include fourteen Circle Chart Music Awards, eight Golden Disc Awards, eleven MAMA Awards, five Melon Music Awards, five MTV Video Music Awards, three People's Choice Awards, four Seoul Music Awards, a Billboard Music Award, an MTV Europe Music Award, and a Teen Choice Award.
 They are the first Korean girl group to win an MTV Video Music Award and the first to receive a nomination at the Brit Awards.
 Blackpink has earned 40 billion official on-demand global streams as of 2024, according to Luminate.
-They sold over 20 million records worldwide as of 2023, making them one of the best-selling girl groups of all time.
+One of the best-selling girl groups of all time, they have sold over 20 million albums worldwide.

 Following the release of "How You Like That" and its music video on June 26, 2020, Blackpink broke five Guinness World Records, including those for the most-viewed YouTube video in the first 24 hours of release (with 86.3 million views) and the most viewers for a video premiere on YouTube (reaching 1.66 million peak concurrent viewers for the live premiere).
-In 2021, Blackpink was awarded the Guinness World Record for the most-subscribed band on YouTube, with 60.3 million subscribers; they extended their record with 93.8 million subscribers in 2024, at which point they were recognized as the most subscribed music act overall on YouTube.
+In 2021, Blackpink received the Guinness World Record for the most-subscribed band on YouTube, with 60.3 million subscribers at the time.
+They extended their record to 93.8 million subscribers in 2024, when they were recognized as the most subscribed music act overall on YouTube, and further extended their record to 100 million subscribers in 2026.

+In 2022, Blackpink earned three further Guinness World Records, the first for being the inaugural winner of the Best Metaverse Performance category at the MTV Video Music Awards, and the latter two for being the first K-pop girl group to top the UK and US album charts, respectively, with their second studio album, Born Pink.
+The following year, Blackpink was awarded the Guinness World Record for the most-streamed female group on Spotify, with 8.88 billion streams, and extended their record to 16.94 billion streams in 2026.
+They were also awarded the Guinness World Record for the most viewed music channel on YouTube for a group, with 30.15 billion views in 2023.
+They later extended their record for the most views for a band on YouTube, with 41.75 billion views in 2026.
+In recognition of the group's record-breaking achievements, Blackpink was honored as a Guinness World Record Icon in 2026.

 In the June 2022 issue of Rolling Stone, Blackpink became the third girl group in history to be featured on the cover of the magazine, after Destiny's Child and the Spice Girls.
-In August of that year, Blackpink was awarded three further Guinness World Records, the first for being the inaugural winner of the Best Metaverse Performance category at the MTV Video Music Awards, and the latter two for being the first K-pop girl group to top the UK and US album charts, respectively, with their second studio album, Born Pink.
-Time named Blackpink the Entertainer of the Year for 2022, in recognition of their impact both as a group and individually in the music, fashion, and acting industries.
+Time named Blackpink the Entertainer of the Year for 2022, citing their impact both as a group and individually in the music, fashion, and acting industries.

-In 2023, Blackpink was awarded the Guinness World Record for the most-streamed female group on Spotify, with 8.88 billion streams on the platform, and extended their record with 13.09 billion streams in 2024.
-They were also awarded the Guinness World Record for the most viewed music channel on YouTube for a group, with 30.15 billion views.
 In November 2023, King Charles III invested the members of Blackpink as honorary Members of the Order of the British Empire (MBE) in recognition of their role as COP26 advocates.
 They were awarded the medals during a special investiture at Buckingham Palace which was also attended by President Yoon Suk Yeol.